kaizendorks/pymongo_inmemory/tools/README.md

 python ./tools/check_urls
 ```

-It will expnd the URL tree and check all the URLs by sending `HEAD` requests.
+It will expand the URL tree and check all the URLs by sending `HEAD` requests.

 The check is done concurrently, but in order to reduce server-sode throttling, there is a random
 sleep between 1 to 4 seconds for each check.